-Dave lives in Ottawa–Centre with his wife—Katie, their three-year-old son—Ben, and their baby daughter—Ellie.
+Dave lives in Ottawa–Centre with his wife—Katie, their two kids—Ben and Ellie.

 Dave started and ran a software development business before joining the City of Ottawa two years ago to lead their public-facing web team.
 Dave has a passion for digitizing government services and accessibility.